 What are some ways red/orange vegetables can be incorporated into school meals?

-Red/Orange Vegetables Answer Key
+Red/Orange Vegetables Worksheet Answer Key

-Instructions: Review the menu below and select the red/orange vegetables.
-Identify ways to incorporate red/orange vegetables into school meals.
+Instructions: Review the menu below, and select the red/orange vegetables.
+Identify ways red/orange vegetables can be incorporated into school meals.